frictionlessdata/website/site/tooling/libraries/README.md

 ---
 title: Frictionless Libraries
-tagline: Frictionless libraries is a low-level drivers available in 10 languages
+tagline: The Frictionless code is available in 10 languages
 layout: product
 ---